rebelpl/oauth2-businesscentral/README.md

     echo 'Expired in: ' . $token->getExpires() . "<br>";
     echo 'Already expired? ' . ($token->hasExpired() ? 'expired' : 'not expired') . "<br>";

-    // We might save the token somewhere safe for later use
+    // We might save the token somewhere safe for later use,
+    // but remember it should be stored per-user, not globally
     $filename = __DIR__ . '/tokens.json';
     file_put_contents($filename, json_encode($token->jsonSerialize(), JSON_PRETTY_PRINT));
 }